This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 3. Use an online tax preparation service for easier tax filing

 Every step in the tax preparation process—from computing your tax due and filling out to filing tax returns—is tedious and complicated.
-For self-employed and mixed-income taxpayers, this can eat away precious time and energy they could have otherwise used for growing their business or improving their skills.
+For self-employed and mixed-income taxpayers, this can waste precious time and energy they could have otherwise used to grow their businesses or improve their skills.

 Fortunately, you don’t have to do everything by yourself.
 Browser-based platforms and mobile apps for tax filing are now available for taxpayers to use on their computers or smartphones.

-These online tax preparation services help in filing ITRs by automating the process, saving a busy taxpayer’s time, and yes, sanity.
+These online tax preparation services help file ITRs by automating the process, saving a busy taxpayer’s time and sanity.
 This way, self-employed persons can focus on running and growing their businesses.

-Among the most well-known online tax filing platforms today are Taxumo, Moneygment app, JuanTax, and Tax Whiz app.
+Today’s most well-known online tax filing platforms are Taxumo, Moneygment app, JuanTax, and Tax Whiz app.

-For the convenience they provide, online tax preparation services charge a fee ranging from Php 100 to Php 5,000 per transaction, depending on the package you’re availing.
+For their convenience, online tax preparation services charge a fee ranging from Php 100 to Php 5,000 per transaction, depending on your package.

 4. Non-filing of ITR is punishable by the law

-Failure to file your Income Tax Return has corresponding punishments according to our law.
-In fact, the Department of Finance highlighted that non-filing of ITR is a crime9.
-Section 255 of the National Internal Revenue Code states that any person who is required to file an ITR and fails to do so will be fined an amount not exceeding Php 10,000 and will be imprisoned for not less than one year but not more than 10 years.
+Failure to file your Income Tax Return has consequences according to our law.
+The Department of Finance highlighted that non-filing of ITR is a crime8.
+Section 255 of the National Internal Revenue Code states that any person who is required to file an ITR and fails to do so will be fined an amount not exceeding Php 10,000 and imprisoned for not less than one year but not more than ten years.

 Frequently Asked Questions